Send Enygma Transactions

 • Anonymity: Transactions are shielded across the network.

-• Compliance: Enforces KYC and auditability while maintaining privacy.
+• Compliance: Auditability while maintaining privacy.

 Enygma is ideal for financial institutions needing private token transfers, such as CBDC distribution, confidential settlement, or internal ledgering.